woods51/SFML-Atari-Game/README.md

 User-created levels will be saved under the folder 'SavedLevels'.

 CONTROLS:

-Breakout: For movement, W and S keys (or left and right arrow keys)
+(Breakout) W and S keys, or left and right arrow keys for movement.

-Pong: Player 1, W and S keys; Player 2, I and K keys.
+(Pong) W and S keys for Player 1, I and K keys for Player 2.

+(LevelEditor & UI) Use the left mouse button to nagivate and interact.